Recite me link

 Dementia care

-Maidstone and Tunbridge Wells NHS Trust believes that dementia is everyone’s business.
-We are signed up with the Dementia Action Alliance to work towards becoming a dementia-friendly hospital.
+We believes dementia is everyone’s business and we are signed up with the Dementia Action Alliance to work towards becoming a dementia-friendly hospital.

-Our aim is to provide skilled and experienced staff to ensure person-centred care is offered to all patients with dementia and their carers who visit or are admitted to our hospitals.
-As well as ensuring our environments are assessed to ensure they are dementia friendly and create dementia friendly areas.
+Our aim is to provide skilled and experienced staff to ensure person-centred care is offered to all patients with dementia and their carers, as well as ensuring our environments are assessed to ensure they are dementia friendly and create dementia friendly areas.

 We have a Lead Practitioner for Dementia and Dementia Nurse Facilitator who can be contacted on 01892 633738 or 01622 228251.